shyamraut/Capillary-Tube-Analysis/README.md

-This code appears to be a Python script that simulates heat transfer through a pipe.
-It does this by calculating the pressure, velocity, specific volume, specific enthalpy, and viscosity at different temperatures for a given mass flow rate and pipe diameter.
+This is a Python script that simulates heat transfer through a pipe.
+It does this by calculating the pressure, velocity, specific volume, specific enthalpy, and viscosity at different temperatures for a given mass flow rate and pipe diameter. which leads to know the capilliary tube length

 To use this code, you will need to have the following packages installed: